 Severe weather and hurricanes

 Severe hurricanes occur in the Pacific, the Gulf of Mexico and Atlantic coastal regions of the United States.
 During the hurricane season (June to November), landslides, mudslides, flooding and disruptions to essential services may also occur.
-Further information and regular updates on hurricanes can be obtained from the
+Further information and updates on hurricanes can be obtained from the

 Federal Emergency Management Agency.
 If you are travelling during the hurricane season, monitor these websites and the website of the state government of the state in which you are travelling.